jzp113/Monitoring/ico/readme.md

 **TODO**

-* unique:dups per all accounts
+* unique:dups per team, get rid of almost all bots right here.
-* length of current trend by count per retweeter/how long
-* automatic bot check - time/text
 * make list of unique ids before scan to not be hitting the same ones over and over.

 **Reporting/Workflow**